Controlling the Failover Manager service v4

 efm.nodesthat contains a list of the cluster members.
 Each node of a replication scenario must contain a cluster members list.

-Note that if you are running multiple clusters on a single node you will need to manually create configuration files with cluster-specific names and modify the service script for the corresponding clusters.
+If you're running multiple clusters on a single node, you need to manually create configuration files with cluster-specific names and modify the service script for the corresponding clusters.

 /usr/lib/systemd/system.
-Each database cluster monitored by Failover Manager will run a copy of the service on each node of the replication cluster.
+Each database cluster monitored by Failover Manager runs a copy of the service on each node of the replication cluster.

-Use the following systemctl commands to control a Failover Manager agent that resides on a RHEL/CentOS 7.x and RHEL/CentOS 8.x host:
+Use the following systemctl commands to control a Failover Manager agent that resides on a RHEL/CentOS 7.x and RHEL/Rocky Linux/AlmaLinux 8.x host: